Preparatory classes for Parents and Godparents required before sacramental celebration - to be arranged with pastor.

-In 1959, Father Joseph Paga came to Mansura to administer to the needs of the people and remained in the parish until 1967.
+In 1959, Father Joseph Paga came to Mansura and remained in the parish until 1967.
 It was during the stay of Father Paga that the Cardinal Cushing School was erected, flourished for a time, but then had to be closed.
 Again donations for the school came from Cardinal Cushing.

 In November 1969, Fr.
-August Thompson came to Mansura as the new pastor of Our Lady of Prompt Succor Church and remained until 1985.
+August Thompson came to Mansura as a native son and the new pastor of Our Lady of Prompt Succor Church and remained until 1985.

 Progress toward the betterment of the parish has continued.
 All past due bills were paid on the school and rectory.
 The interior of the church was redecorated.
 It was during this time, under the leadership of Fr.
 Thompson, that the parishioners put into action one of their fondest dreams, that of constructing a much needed multi-purpose building.
 In May 1973, the Uganda Center was dedicated to the memory of twenty-two Christian Martyrs who died in Uganda, Africa in the year 1886.
 We also became active in deanery and diocesan organizations and functions.

 In September of 1975, three sisters of the Sisters of Divine Compassion, Sisters Paula, Frances and Joseph, came from New York to serve in the parish.
 After three years of ministry to young and old they left in 1978.

 We are truly grateful to God and to His Blessed Mother for all the blessings received during the years this parish has existed.
 We feel we have just begun to take our place as full Christians in the Church.